 - They’ll put you in a holding cell.
 When the jail is busy, you may not be processed immediately.

-- First, will answer a bunch of questions, such as what is your legal name, street address, date of birth and an emergency contact.
+- First, will answer a bunch of questions, such as what your legal name is, street address, date of birth and an emergency contact.

 - You will also be asked about your mental and medical history.

 - You will be issued an inmate ID.

 - You will have your mugshot taken.

 - All personal property will be taken from you and stored until you are discharged.

 - They will allow you to make a phone call in order to contact a member of your family, friend, or bail bondsman.